balupeddireddy08/FastAPI-for-AI-Projects/05-security/README.md

 ## 🎯 What You'll Learn

 -   **JWT Authentication**: How to issue and validate "digital tickets" (JWTs) for secure logins.
--   **Role-Based Access Control (RBAC)**: How to restrict access to certain endpoints based on user roles (e.g., "organizer" vs. "guest").
+-   **Simple Authentication Flow**: How to implement a basic secure authentication system without complex authorization rules.
 -   **Password Hashing**: Why we never store plain-text passwords and how to hash them securely.
 -   **Rate Limiting**: How to protect your API from simple brute-force attacks.